Indrakens/garden-design-shop/README.md

 * add lighthouse!!!

 ## Major Changes
 For the begining I was using differnt color scheem for website.
 There was included different style images.
 I changed the color scheem and images becouse it looked plain.
 I added slideshow images to home page and about page.
-The code for slideshoe I took and modify from [w3school]( https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_slideshow_auto ) .
+The code for slideshoe I modify from [w3school]( https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_slideshow_auto ) .

 ## Bugs
 I had a issue with circle image in home page, when I was resizing the screen the circle image appeared just half.
 The issues I had was with no closing divs or added to many, whitch couse the issue with circle image.